The process of scanning graphic images has many pitfalls. Resolution? Color depth? OCR? This section will demystify

-- Text that you want to reprint should be scanned in Greyscale, as this reproduces fine subtleties better than
+- Text that you want to reprint should be scanned in Greyscale, as this reproduces subtle details better than

 Scanning Text / OCR:|

-two things: Firstly, it scans in the best mode to give a clear image with good contrast, then it proceeds to "Read"
+does two things: Firstly, it scans in the best mode to give a clear image with good contrast, then it proceeds to

-the scanned dots and attempts to convert the picture of the page into text.
+"Read" the scanned dots and attempts to convert the picture of the page into actual text.